-The Dr. B. R. Ambedkar Awards was instituted in the memory of Ex Law Minister and Founder of Constitution of India in the Year-2013 to reward the outstanding performers in the various fields.
-The elite awards, year after year, would identify and honor professionals who have envisioned and created marvels to create a mark and strives to recognize and encourage outstanding people for their perfection and contribution towards the society and nation which inspires others also to follow suit.
-Concurrently, A talk show – Nurturing Ambedkar’s Dreams … is being organized which shall be highlighted on All National News Channels with National News Papers.
+The Dr. B. R. Ambedkar Awards (National and International) were established in the memory of the First Law Minister of India and Founder of the Indian Constitution to recognise outstanding performers in various fields.
+The elite awards, year after year, would identify and honour professionals who have envisioned and created marvels to create a mark and strive to recognise and encourage outstanding people for their perfection and contribution towards society and nation, which inspires others to follow.

 Bhimrao Ramji Ambedkar: 14 April 1891 – 6 December 1956), popularly also known as Babasaheb, was an Indian jurist, politician, philosopher, anthropologist, historian and economist.
 A revivalist for Buddhism in India, he inspired the Dalit Buddhist movement.
 As independent India's first law minister, he also oversaw the drafting of the Constitution of India.

 Born into a poor Mahar (considered an Dalit or untouchable caste) family, Ambedkar campaigned against social discrimination, the system of Chaturvarna – the categorisation of Hindu society into four varnas – and the Hindu caste system.
 He converted to Buddhism and is also credited with providing a spark for the transformation of hundreds of thousands of Dalits or untouchables to Theravada Buddhism.
 Ambedkar was posthumously awarded the Bharat Ratna, India's highest civilian award, in 1990.